goldblocx/api/docs/products/energy.md

 * **transactions** - a list of energy transactions which are included to the REC.
 The fields are the same as described for [transactions above](#2-loading-energy-transactions-for-a-device).

 Due to the fact that one REC is equal to 1 MWh, excess energy units may remain after all the qualifying green energy transactions have been converted into RECs.
 To account for this unused energy, a service energy transaction is created with "**remainder**" value of "block_id" field.
 These “remainder” transactions are used for further RECs issuance.
+Also, you can see the "remainder" field in the last transaction used in the REC accumulation.